act-rules/act-rules.github.io/_rules/image-filename-as-accessible-name-9eb3f6.md

 ## Assumptions

-This rule assumes that if `lang` attributes are used, their value accurately describes the part of the content they are applied to.
+This rule assumes that the language of the page can be correctly determined, either programmatically or by analysing the content.

 ## Accessibility Support